adobe/aem-core-wcm-components/Guidelines.md

 #### 5.ii.
 Lean

+- [ ] No page reload required when being dropped into a paragraph system.
 - [ ] No functionality that isn’t deemed necessary.
 - [ ] No abstraction layers that aren’t absolutely necessary.
 - [ ] No styles or scripts that are design or site specific (keep them to the bare minimum).